C4Q/AC-Android/cohort_5.4/unit_02/02_14_dsa_sorting_bubble_sort.md

 Is the array sorted? true
 [1, 2, 4, 7, 9]
 ```
-* Even though the code has been optimized our
+* Even though the code has been optimized we can tell that its still a repetitive process
 * If the bubble sort is bad, then just how bad is it?
     * If we have to n number of iterations through our array
     * And if each iteration has to check all n elements in the array